The Head And Shoulders Pattern

 • Paper Trading: Practice recognizing patterns and making trades without risking real money.

-the Head and Shoulders Pattern:
+Tips for Trading the Head and Shoulders Pattern:

 best bank nifty option tips provider in india